 Marley Shelton was the filmmakers' first choice before she decided to star in the other cheerleader movie that was starting production at the time, Sugar & Spice.
 Dunst was convinced to take the role while she was working "in Prague on a really depressing, bad indie film ...
 I read it and was like, 'Oh, this is a fun movie,' but then I was like, 'I don’t know.'
 Then I talked to Peyton Reed, the director, and he just sounded like the most awesome fun guy ever and I thought, 'OK, this is going to be a fun movie.'"

-Franco auditioned just in case the show he just shot a pilot for, Freaks and Geeks, didn’t get picked up.
+James Franco auditioned just in case the show he just shot a pilot for, Freaks and Geeks, didn’t get picked up.
 Jesse Bradford took the part of Cliff without auditioning.
 "I took the meeting [with Peyton] to discuss it and then I liked this guy so much," Bradford told MTV.
 "I said to myself, this guy’s not trying to make a cheerleading movie, he’s trying to make a great movie."

 It was to see if they had a sense of rhythm and coordination.
 Reed wanted to use stunt doubles as little as possible, so he had the actors attend a four-week cheerleader camp before filming.

-Natina Reed, Shamari Fears, and Brandi Williams made up the girl group Blaque, and were making their movie debut in Bring It On as three of the Clovers.
+Natina Reed, Shamari Fears, and Brandi Williams made up the girl group Blaque, and made their movie debut in Bring It On as three of the Clovers.
 They were used to music video productions, but not movies, so at first, the three looked directly at the camera when they were supposed to be looking at Dunst.
 After a brief, private conversation with the director, Blaque figured it out.